ccswbs/UoGd7-Training/FreqAQ.md

 ## 5. What is the difference between categories and tags?

-## 6. Do I need to update my PDF and Powerpoint files before
+## 6. Do I need to update my PDF and Powerpoint files before?

+## 7. How gets fined if a website is non-compliant?

+## 8. Why is there a WYSIWYG editor for location in events?

+## 9. Why is there no map option?

+## 10. Does the news archive get generated automatically?

+## 11. In the news feature, does the "posted" date change every time someone edits?